aminmarashi/blog-old/_posts/hacking-with-ssh-one-liners.md

 hello
 ```

-The `-t` option above is necessary to make the `echo:` prompt appear on the
+The `-t` option above is necessary to make the `echo>` prompt appear on the
 screen.
-But even without that option we can still interact with the input of
+But even without that option, we can still interact with the input of
 the `read` command.

 ## Copying a file over the server